oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 - **Exainfra**: designed to hold Exadata infrastructure resources that are primarily managed by Exadata administrators.
 It is recommended for customers where Exadata infrastructure and databases are managed by different groups.

-- **Enclosing compartment**: designed to enclose the aforementioned compartments in a single top compartment.
-When deploying as a non administrator, an enclosing compartment is mandatory.
+- **Enclosing compartment**: designed to enclose the aforementioned compartments within a single top compartment.
+It is highly recommended as it provides a boundary for your landing zone deployment.

+Note that Core Landing Zone enclosed compartments can be augmented using newly added *additional_enclosed_compartments* override variable.
+The provided compartments are provisioned within the enclosing compartment.
+See [iam_override.tf](./iam_override.tf) for an example.

 ### Groups